mendix/docs/content/en/docs/catalog/manage/user-roles.md

 Catalog users can do the following:

 * Publish services and register them in the Catalog from Studio Pro
-* Register [published OData services](/refguide/published-odata-services/)(v2, v3, and v4) for non-Mendix apps manually
+* Manually register [published OData services](/refguide/published-odata-services/) (v2, v3, and v4) for non-Mendix apps
-* Update the metadata such as descriptions, tags, contact information, and discoverability of their own registered services
+* Update the metadata, such as descriptions, tags, contact information, and discoverability of their own registered services
 * See all the discoverable services and datasets registered in their organization’s Catalog, and connect to the data by using the published entities as external entities in their apps in Studio Pro

 ## 2 Mendix Admin {#admin}